kaylay04/kaylay04.github.io/projects/BalancedTrees.md

+---
+layout: project
+type: project
+image: img/cotton/cotton-square.png
+title: "Balanced Trees"
+date: 2024
+published: true
+labels:
+  - Trees
+  - Java
+summary: "Implements a database of sayings in Hawaiian and English, with explanations in both languages.
+The database allows insertion, lookup, and retrieval of sayings based on certain requirements.
+Use a balanced tree structure to maintain an ordered set of sayings.
+Implementing functions for specific queries like finding sayings that contain particular words in either language."
+---

 Group: Justine Afaga, Blake Ilagan, Kayla Young

-The basic premise:
-1) We need to implement a database of sayings in Hawaiian and English, with explanations in both languages.
-2) The database we make must allow insertion, lookup, and retrieval of sayings based on certain requirements
-3) We use a balanced tree structure to maintain an ordered set of sayings.
-4) Implementing functions for specific queries like finding sayings that contain particular words in either language.

 Creating a class that holds the Hawaiian and English sayings, in addition to the definition: